Fabian Galthie is probably the only national coach who can get away with wearing white trainers and a suit.

 The former scrum-half, who does not save himself during training for the Blues, often putting words into action, found his sturdy specs “with an optician friend in Toulon”, where he coached the RCT in 2017-2018.
 “They do not move, I can play squash, golf, I can run with the ball in training”, as for the futuristic look provided by the frames, everything is a matter of taste, my mum doesn’t like it and my kids don’t say anything, they’re nice to their daddy. “

-Fabian could have been forgiven for swapping his current frames for rose tinted spectacles, but he was not getting carried away with the big win.
+Fabian could have been forgiven for swapping his current frames for rose tinted spectacles with France unbeaten in their last 14 matches but he is not getting carried away.

-Even with those fabulous spectacles Fabien Galthie refuses to look too far ahead and it’s a case of one game at a time for Les Bleus, but with England losing to Scotland maybe his vision of coaching France to a championship title is coming into focus.
+Even with those fabulous spectacles, Fabien Galthie refuses to look too far ahead and it’s a case of one game at a time for Les Bleus, with Wales on the horizon he is making sure his charges keep their focus with as much accuracy as his striking optical attachments